 2. Evaluate Existing Policies

-What policies do you currently have in place regarding your information security processes?
-Take this opportunity to review all active policies, searching for areas where they are insufficient or outdated.
+What policies govern your information security processes?
+Take this opportunity to review all active policies, looking for areas where they are insufficient or outdated.

 Watch out for any policies that exist in their current form because “that’s the way we’ve always done things.”
 Use your cybersecurity compliance audit as a chance to make positive changes in your organization’s processes, enacting and updating policies to reflect modern cybersecurity threats and challenges.